 If your proofs need heavy correction or your book contains technical language and needs specialist proof-reading, we may need to quote you a higher fee.
 If this is the case we will email you with the revised fee before the proof-reader starts work.
 You can then agree to go ahead or have any fee already paid refunded.

-We would normally expect to get the proof-read material back to you within three weeks of receipt of the manuscript and your order, but please remember that hours of detailed work are involved.
-When we send your quote or your email confirmation of the order we will let you know if for any reason the work will take longer than three weeks.
+We would normally expect to get the proof-read material back to you within two weeks of receipt of the manuscript and your order, but please remember that hours of detailed work are involved.
+When we send your quote or your email confirmation of the order we will let you know if for any reason the work will take longer than two weeks.

-Please send your manuscript as one unzipped Word file, unless it is over 125,000 words, when we recommend splitting it into two files.
+Please send your manuscript as one unzipped Word file.

 See some of the Endorsements/Testimonials WritersServices has received from satisfied customers